 Offshore (marine) and onshore pipelines are one of the safest, economical and as a consequence, the most applied means of transporting oil and gas in the world nowadays.
-Unfortunately, the increasing number of aging pipelines in operation has significantly increased the number of accidents (Teixera et al., 2008).
-As pipeline ages, it can be affected by a range of corrosion mechanisms, which may lead to a reduction in its structural integrity and eventual failure (Ahammed, 1997; Netto et al, 2005; Teixera et al., 2008).
-Corrosion is an imperative form of pipeline deterioration due to aggressive environments (Ahammed and Melchers., 1996).
+Unfortunately, the increasing number of aging pipelines in operation has significantly increased the number of accidents .
+As pipeline ages, it can be affected by a range of corrosion mechanisms, which may lead to a reduction in its structural integrity and eventual failure 1-3.
+Corrosion is an imperative form of pipeline deterioration due to aggressive environments .
 Without practical and effectual corrosion prevention strategy, corrosion will continue to progress and the cost of repairing a deteriorating pipeline will escalate.
-Significant savings are possible by optimizing the inspection and corrosion prevention strategies (Ainouche, 2006).
+Significant savings are possible by optimizing the inspection and corrosion prevention strategies .